thesarfo/c-pip/README.md

 ### Summary of Flow

 1. **Push to GitHub** ➔ **GitHub Actions** builds & pushes the Docker image to **ECR**.
+2. **Deploy Image to Apprunner** detects a new image in ECR and deploys it to an Apprunner Service
 2. **CodePipeline** is triggered by a GitHub push, confirming that the new image is ready in ECR.
 3. **ECS Service** deploys the updated image (H2 is in-memory).
 4. **ECS** maintains container health, potentially routing traffic through an ALB if set up.